highbyte/dotnet-6502/docs/systems/apple2/overview.md

       BRUN-style at the load address.
     - Bundled example programs (one Basic, one ca65 assembly) loadable directly from the sidebar; sources in the repository's `samples/` folder.
-- DOS 3.3 `.dsk`/`.do` disk images as a **file source** (no Disk II hardware emulation, so there is no "attach disk" concept — that is reserved for a future Disk II increment): the Avalonia sidebar's Load/Save section can open an image, list its catalog, and load + run an Applesoft (A) or Binary (B) file — B files BRUN-style, A files at `$0801` with pointer init and an automatic `RUN`.
-A curated "Download &amp; Run programs" section fetches known RAM-resident games (with download caching).
-Programs that access the disk at runtime (DOS calls, level streaming) cannot work without Disk II emulation.
+- DOS 3.3 `.dsk`/`.do` disk images as a **file source**, separate from the drive: the Avalonia sidebar's Load/Save section can open an image, list its catalog, and load + run an Applesoft (A) or Binary (B) file — B files BRUN-style, A files at `$0801` with pointer init and an automatic `RUN`.
+This path injects into RAM with no drive present, so programs that read the disk at runtime (DOS calls, level streaming) have to be booted instead.
+- A curated **"Download &amp; Run programs"** section (with download caching) that covers both: each entry declares whether it is injected into RAM or booted in the [Disk II](disk2.md) drive, so RAM-resident titles and self-booting ones sit in the same list.
+Booting entries need the optional `disk2` ROM.
 - Copy/Paste of Applesoft BASIC in the Avalonia sidebar: **Copy** detokenizes the program in memory to source text on the clipboard; **Paste** types clipboard text into the machine via the keyboard latch (paced by consumption, letters typed as uppercase).
-- Remote control support: the generic `keyboard.press`/`release` commands work through the system's input injector, and `apple2.type`, `apple2.isbasicstarted` and `apple2.getbasicsource` mirror the C64's typing/BASIC-source commands — see
+- Remote control support: the generic `keyboard.press`/`release` commands work through the system's input injector; `apple2.type`, `apple2.isbasicstarted` and `apple2.getbasicsource` mirror the C64's typing/BASIC-source commands; and `apple2.insertdisk`, `apple2.bootdisk`,
+  `apple2.ejectdisk` and `apple2.diskstatus` drive the Disk II — see
   [TCP protocol](../../tools/remote-control/tcp-protocol.md).

 - Avalonia Desktop and Avalonia Browser (WASM) UI, with a configuration dialog for ROM files,